Full of flavor and so easy to make, Healthy Baked Oatmeal with persimmons and grapes is a delicious fall inspired breakfast!

 Preheat oven to 375 degrees F.

-Serve warm with a splash or two of non-dairy milk over top.
+Serve: Scoop warm baked oatmeal into individual bowls and top with a splash or two of non-dairy milk.
 If you didn’t bake with the nuts in you may like to add a few over top before eating.

 Sub in fresh cranberries for the grapes.
 Try using diced apples of choice in place of the persimmon.
 Use more of either of the fruits if you like.